Introducing pre-impact air-cushioning effects into the Wagner model of impact theory: Post-impact model: Wagner theory

-Since the free surface velocity just prior to touchdown is negative between the pressure peaks (see figure \ref{fig:touchdown}), we expect the air effects to reduce the force per unit length on the impactor from the classical Wagner prediction, at least initially.
+It is worth noting that, since the free surface velocity just prior to touchdown is negative between the pressure peaks (see figure \ref{fig:touchdown}), we expect the air effects to reduce the force per unit length on the impactor from the classical Wagner prediction, at least initially.
 It is in this sense that the air `cushions' the impact.
 Note that, in particular, since we assume $v_{c} = -1$ between the free surface maxima at touchdown, at $t = t_{c}$, the term in brackets in (\ref{eqn:Force}) vanishes, so that $F_{0}(t_{c}) = 0$.
-In practice, at touchdown the air bubble between the solid and the liquid covers the whole of the region between $\pm d_{c}$, so that this dominates the force on the impactor.
-However, as the bubble breaks up, the force felt by the solid is given by (\ref{eqn:Force}).
+In practice, at touchdown the air bubble between the solid and the liquid covers the whole of the region between $\pm d_{c}$, so that we would need to consider the air pressure contributions to the slamming force.